milosgajdos/ml-examples/rlang/logisticRegression/README.md

 ```

 ### Regularization and feature mapping
-Apart from basic implementation of logistic regression, project also provides a possibility to compute regularized logistic regression.
-Project directory contains `quadrFeature.R` script which implements a simple function that can be used to add new features into the original features matrix X. The function can be passed in as a parameter to `logisticRegression` function to compute parameters of complex models.
-In general, any feature mapping function can be passed to `logisticRegression` function implemented in `logisticRegression.R` script, but you must also set `mapfeature` argument to `TRUE`, otherwise the feature mapping function will be ignored!
+Project also provides a possibility to compute **regularized** logistic regression. `quadrFeature.R` R script implements a simple function that can be used to add new features into the original features matrix `X`.
+The function can be passed in as a parameter to `logisticRegression` function to compute extra features suitable when dealing with complex models.

+In general, any feature mapping function can be passed to `logisticRegression` function as a parameter, but if you decide to do so you **must** also set `mapfeature` parameter to `TRUE`; otherwise the feature mapping function will be ignored!

 Example usage (R environment is loaded in below example):